dalvarezperez/CreateFile_based_rootkit/Readme.md

 # Bug explaination

-**NtCreateFile** can create and access directories using names like " ." but **CreateFile** can't do it.
-Following the same example, it changes it to " " which is an absolutely different directory.
+**NtCreateFile** can create and access directories with names like " ." whereas **CreateFile** cannot.
+In such cases, **CreateFile** modifies the name to " " refers to an entirely different directory.
-It is done by KERNELBASE!_imp__RtlDosPathNameToRelativeNtPathName_U_WithStatus which "Remove any trailing spaces or dots for the last path element, assuming that it isn’t a single or double dot name" as explained here: "Types of DOS Path" section of https://googleprojectzero.blogspot.com/2016/02/
+This behavior is caused by KERNELBASE!_imp__RtlDosPathNameToRelativeNtPathName_U_WithStatus which, as described in the ["Types of DOS Path"](https://googleprojectzero.blogspot.com/2016/02/) section, "Remove any trailing spaces or dots for the last path element, assuming that it isn’t a single or double dot name".
-See the following screenshot taken when accessing to " ." using **explorer.exe**.
+The screenshot below demonstrates this behavior when accessing " ." using **explorer.exe**.

 ![alt text](screenshots/screenshot1.png "Accessing to ' .' from explorer.exe")

 # Implications

-1. You can hide malware from antivirus agents which uses CreateFile to access files and directories.
+1. Malware can be hidden from antivirus agents that use **CreateFile** to access files and directories.
-2. You can also hide malware from users who uses programs like **explorer.exe** and **cmd.exe** which, finally, relies on CreateFile.
+2. Additionally, malware can remain hidden from users who rely on programs like **explorer.exe** and **cmd.exe**, as these ultimately depend on **CreateFile**.

 # Disclosure